What are Party Wall Agreements and when are they required?

 If your neighbours agree outright then building works can begin a month and a day later.

-However, should your neighbours disagree with your plans and insist on a Party Wall Awards, then building works can begin two months after the Award is in place.
+However, should your neighbours disagree with your plans and insist on Party Wall Agreements, then building works can begin two months after the Party Wall Award is in place.

 You should start any building works within one year and one day.
 Any delays and you might have to start the process again.